oliviahankash/CE-UY3013-Unconfined-Compression-Test/README.md

 * the classification of the consistency of the clay
 * the Stress vs. Vertical Strain Curve
 * the calculations of the experiment presented in one table
+* Mohr’s Circle for Unconfined Compression Test that locates the undrained shear strength

 ## Set Up